Grains of sand.

 The driver took us from our address, picked the other participants (6 altogether), and we headed to the desert to bash some dunes.
 It is located at the meet-up of Dubai, Sharjah, and Ajman.
 The tour takes around 1 ½ hours and Mohammed, our driver, stopped us, along with many other Land Cruisers, at a point where we took mesmerising sunset photos.

 The tour ended in a camp in the desert around 18:30 where we unwounded with tea and coffee until the main feast was being prepared.

 The programme also included watching a whirling dervish dance as well as belly dancing.
 The dervish was amazing, but I have seen much better belly dancers.

 Sheesha smoking and camel riding are also included in the price (we had bargained for 250 AED or 68 USD), but the camels looked so sad I couldn’t hop on them.
-I guess I will have to ride a camel somewhere else.
 The dinner was hearty with a variety of Arabic meals and grilled meats and fish (no pork, sorry).

-Around 21:00, we were taken back to Dubai.
+Around 21:00, the driver took us back to Dubai.
 Take into consideration that safari riding is a bit dangerous since it is very bumpy and the car can flip over.

 Watch the dance here:

 Dubai Marina – Imposing Skyscrapers Meet Luxurious Boats